idaocracy/NaninovelSceneAssistant/README.md

 4. Reimport the Naninovel folder for Naninovel to recognise the extension (right click on the Naninovel folder -> Reimport)
 3. You are done!
 You can now access the scene assistant from the Naninovel menu.

-### Installation (V1) and basic walkthrough
+### Video walkthrough
-Check this video for a quick guide on installation and usage:
+Check this video for a quick guide on installation and usage.
+Please note that the installation instructions are for V1 which is no longer being maintained.

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/Qc5XYE-ojx8/0.jpg)](https://www.youtube.com/watch?v=Qc5XYE-ojx8)
-TLDW: Add the script to an Editor folder (If you don't have one for your own use, create one under Assets).
-The window can be accessed via the Naninovel menu.
-Enter Play Mode and tada.

 ## Overview